Are you feeling the pangs of entrepreneurial loneliness in your business?

 I manage my client businesses, lead their teams, celebrate accomplishments, grieve and re-calibrate failures, and manage day-to-day operations and marketing in a virtual space.
 Strategy calls and team discussions are communicated via Zoom and other online tools.

-The following are a few things I’ve learned along the way that may help if you feel the pangs of loneliness in your business.
+The following are a few things I’ve learned along the way that may help when you feel the pangs of loneliness in your business.

 One of the business areas I felt the loneliest in, and I see this with other women entrepreneurs as well, was the support I needed to make big decisions for my business.